ilb/filedossiercomponent-antd/README.md

   </Head>
 ```

-WARNING!!!
-This package is already transpiled, you don't need to use `next-transpile-modules`
+This package is NOT transpiled, you need to use `next-transpile-modules`
 ```
-  // DO NOT DO THIS !!!
   transpileModules: ['@ilb/filedossiercomponent'],
 ```